MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 - [Get-AipServiceDocumentLog](/powershell/module/aipservice/Get-AipServiceDocumentLog)

     This cmdlet returns protection information about the tracked documents for a specified user if that user protected documents (the Rights Management issuer) or was the Rights Management owner for documents, or protected documents were configured to grant access directly to the user.
 Use this cmdlet to help answer the question "How are documents protected for a specified user?"

-If you have the previous version of the PowerShell module, AADRM, you must have a minimum version of **2.13.0.0** for the this older version of the module.

 ## Destination URLs used by the document tracking site